-By protecting the privacy of donor information, CAP-HC helps build public trust.
+By protecting the privacy of donor information, Community Action Partnership of Hennepin County (CAP-HC) helps build public trust.

 CAP-HC collects and maintains the following types of donor information when it is voluntarily provided to the organization:

 - Contact information, such as name, address, telephone number and e-mail address;

 - Information on events attended, publications received, and requests for program information;

 - Information provided by the donor in the form of comments and suggestions.